hellerve/ptolemy/README.md

 I wanted to hear was how mathematical notation is flawed, and how Iverson intends to fix it.

+[A little Scheme in Pharo](https://files.pharo.org/books-pdfs/booklet-AMiniSchemeInPharo/2018-03-17-MiniScheme.pdf) by **Stéphane Ducasse & Guillermo Polito** (2018)

+This paper is fun to reimplement.
+It’s more of a tutorial than a paper, really.
+What’s especially fun about this is that, intentionally or not, some of the code required to make this work is missing (namely applying primitives).
+As a total Pharo newbie, it was fun to figure out how to do this.
+It took me two approaches, but I was pleased with the final result.
+And it sure helped make my workflow more efficient.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)